Lee v. Weisman: Decision

 The 5–4 decision was announced on June 24, 1992.
-It was somewhat surprising as a victory for the Weismans and a defeat for the school district.
+It was a somewhat surprising as a victory for the Weismans and a defeat for the school district.
 Justice Kennedy wrote the majority opinion, which maintained previous Supreme Court precedents sharply limiting the place of religion within the nation's public schools—far from joining those who favored curtailing restrictions on school prayers.
 The Blackmun papers reveal that Kennedy switched his vote during the deliberations, as he also did in Planned Parenthood v.
 Casey, saying that his draft majority opinion upholding the prayer exercise "looked quite wrong."
 Instead, Kennedy wrote an opinion that repudiated the school district's main arguments.
 He found fault with Principal Lee's decision to give the rabbi who was planning to offer the graduation invocation a pamphlet on composing prayers for civic occasions: